Johnny-Morgan/hike-logger/static/testing/TESTING.md

         placeholder="Enter hike length" min="1" step=".01" required>
     ```

-- When a new user registered and they visited their profile page before adding a hike, a zero division error occured, crashing the website.
+- When a new user registered and they visited their profile page before adding a hike, a zero division error occurred, crashing the website.
 This was because an attempt was being made to divide the total_hikes_length variable by zero.

-    Fix: Wrap the code that calculates the average hike length in a jinja if-else block that displays 0 km if the the total_hikes variable is equal to zero.
+    Fix: Wrap the code that calculates the average hike length in a jinja if-else block that displays 0 km if the total_hikes variable is equal to zero.

     ```html
     {% if total_hikes != 0 %}